The Toddler Years

 Related: Toddler Hitting

 When my first little girl was eighteen months, I started researching toddler tantrums.
 Not because she had them yet, but because I am a planner.
-I wanted to make sure my husband and I would be on the same page once the terrible-twos hit.
-He’s easy going, comfortable with rolling with the punches and come what may.
-Needless to say, if I didn’t research it no one would have.

 I am happy that we did this because it definitely helped us shape our responses to our daughter’s behavior without missing a beat.